Skip to main content

 • Network: Ensure devices and users aren’t trusted just because they’re on an internal network.
 Encrypt all internal communications, limit access by policy, and employ micro-segmentation and real-time threat detection.

-The Workflow of Zero Trust Architecture ⚙️
+The Workflow of Zero Trust Architecture

-zero trust architecture infographic1) Identities & End Points The foundation of Zero Trust security is identities.
+infographic-Zero Trust Architecture shown in a diagram format1) Identities & End Points The foundation of Zero Trust security is identities.
 Both human and non-human identities need strong authorization, connecting from either personal or corporate Endpoints with compliant devices, together requesting access based on strong policies grounded in Zero Trust principles of explicit verification, least privilege access, and assumed breach.

 3) Policy Optimization The policy is enforced during access and continuously evaluated throughout the session.
 This policy is further enhanced by Policy Optimization.
-Governance and Compliance are critical to a strong Zero Trust implementation.
+Governance and Compliance are critical to a strong zero-trust implementation.
 Security Posture Assessment and Productivity Optimization are necessary to measure the telemetry throughout the services and systems.

 4) Threat Protection The telemetry and analytics feed into the Threat Protection system.
 Large amounts of telemetry and analytics enriched by threat intelligence generate high-quality risk assessments that can be manually investigated or automated.
-Attacks happen at cloud speed – your defense systems must act at cloud speed and humans can’t react quickly enough or sift through all the risks.
+Attacks happen at cloud speed – your defence systems must act at cloud speed, and humans can’t react quickly enough or sift through all the risks.
 The risk assessment feeds into the policy engine for real-time automated threat protection and additional manual investigation if needed.

 6) Telemetry, analytics, and assessment Data collected from the Network, Data, Apps, and Infrastructure are fed back into the Policy Optimization and Threat Protection systems.

-How to Achieve Zero Trust across your Digital Estate?
+How to Achieve Zero Trust Across Your Digital Estate?

 The Zero Trust maturity model can be split into three phases: the traditional phase, the advanced phase, and the optimal phase.
 Check which phases your organization belongs to: